Interpretability in Deep Time Series Models Demands Semantic Alignment: Alternative Views

 We present here views that are opposed to our position, followed by our rebuttal to each.
 A more extensive literature review of existing interpretability paradigms, with each claim addressed independently, is provided in App.~\ref{app:current-paradigms}, with a summary in Tab.~\ref{tab:alignment_comparison}.

-\paragraph{6.1.
-Semantic interpretability can be achieved post-hoc.} A widespread position in the literature states that flexible, post-hoc explanations are sufficient as long as they expose aspects of model internal reasoning, even when these are expressed at a different level of abstraction than that of the user.
-This view underlies a broad range of paradigms, including input attribution, counterfactuals, surrogates, and LLM-based explanations. \textbf{Rebuttal.} We argue that such approaches target a different form of opacity, i.e., structural opacity, rather than semantic opacity (Sec.~\ref{sec:blackbox_problem}).
+\paragraph{ Semantic interpretability can be achieved post-hoc.} A widespread position in the literature states that flexible, post-hoc explanations are sufficient as long as they expose aspects of model internal reasoning, even when these are expressed at a different level of abstraction than that of the user.
+This view underlies a broad range of paradigms, including input attribution, counterfactuals, surrogates, LLM-based explanations, and mechanistic interpretability. \textbf{Rebuttal.} We argue that such approaches target a different form of opacity, i.e., structural opacity, rather than semantic opacity (Sec.~\ref{sec:blackbox_problem}).
 While these methods may reveal model internal computations or sensitivities, the burden of interpretation is shifted to the user, who must bridge the gap between the explanation and their own conceptual framework without any guarantees that such a bridge exists.
-In practice, these explanations may be informative for developers; yet, we argue this is insufficient for domain experts in other domains to understand, validate, or trust predictions, or to reliably identify which components of the model should be modified to improve predictions (i.e., actionability).
-Empirical debunking studies further support this concern~\citep{adebayo2018sanity}.
+In practice, these explanations may provide qualitative insights into model behavior, support hypothesis generation, and help identify spurious correlations or dataset biases, especially in exploratory settings.
+Yet, we argue this is insufficient for users in other domains to understand, validate, trust predictions, or to reliably intervene on the model.
+Importantly, explanation methods cannot provide formal guarantees on whether the extracted patterns are what is actually used by the deep model inference.
+The intuition is that the explanation model is a different model than the one used for predictions (note how this is not related to how interpretable the input space is).
+In support of this, there is established evidence both empirical~\citep{adebayo2018sanity} and theoretical~\citep{bilodeau2024impossibility}.
+The theoretical result holds irrespective of the input domain, and therefore also applies to time series data.
+A meeting point between explanations and interpretability-by-design is that explanations could, for example, be used for discovering patterns that might be relevant for concept discovery.